im-tomu/tomu.im/Update.md

 ### Update Tomu bootloader

-Then visit https://devanlai.github.io/webdfu/dfu-util/ with your Tomu plugged in and select the right vendor ID `1209` aka `tapboot` in the options and click "Connect".
+Next visit https://devanlai.github.io/webdfu/dfu-util/ with your Tomu plugged in and select the right vendor ID `0x1209` aka `tapboot` from the prepopulated options or type it and click "Connect".
 You should see something like ```Name: Tomu Bootloader v2.0-rc4
 MFG: Kosagi
 Serial:
 DFU: [1209:70b1] cfg=1, intf=0, alt=0, name="Tomu Bootloader v2.0-rc4" serial=""```